lenoxbe/gmail_documentation/_posts/2023-07-21-organizing-emails.md

 Filters have many purposes.
 They can:
 - Make specified emails skip the inbox
 - Automatically mark specified emails as read
-- Automatically star specified Emails
+- Automatically star specified emails
-- Automaticaly apply a label to specified Emails
+- Automaticaly apply a label to specified emails
 - Automatically forward specified emails
 - Automatically delete specified emails
 - Prevent specified emails from being sent to spam